-Power on self test
+Power on Self Test

-Each time the driver is powered up, it performs a test of its internal safety features.
+Each time the driver is powered on, it performs a test of its internal safety features.
 The driver cannot be enabled until a self test has been performed successfully.
 The PULSER_OK signal will be pulled high when the test has been successful.
-The test will take less than 5 seconds, but can take up to 15 seconds due to internal timeouts if any failures are detected.
+The test will take less than 5 seconds, but can take up to 15 seconds due to internal time outs if any failures are detected.